 So if every item is not a great deal at Sam’s Club, which ones are?
 While pricing may be different in various parts of the country, here are some of the products we won’t buy anywhere but Sam’s:

-Things like paper goods (paper towels, t.p., trash bags, freezer paper, zipper top baggies, paper plates and cups, etc.) are almost always less expensive at Sam’s, and those can be stored indefinitely if you have the space.
+Paper towels, toilet paper, trash bags, freezer paper, zipper top baggies, paper plates and cups, etc., are almost always less expensive at Sam’s.
+They can be stored indefinitely if you have the space.